-[Much momentum was lost in this project when the Coastal CRC was disestablished.]
+[Much momentum was lost in this project when the Coastal CRC was disestablished.
+See 2003-04: Where river meets sea]

 The Institute of Public Administration Australia awarded the FRDC a High Commendation in its 1998-99 Annual Report Awards, commenting that a particularly strong point was the coverage of corporate governance.